Home / Blog / Dental Care for Dogs: Why It's Important

 Not sure how to tell if your dog is one of the 80% that suffers from periodontal disease?

 Most of the signs of dental disease in dogs are obvious.
-Call your vet for an appointment if you notice one or more of any of the following:
+Call your vet for an appointment if you notice one or more of any of the following: yellow teeth, red/inflamed gums, bloody gums, bad breath, loose or broken teeth, drooling, dropping food while eating, and/or reluctance or refusal to eat or drink.

 Good Oral Care for Dogs Stops Bad Breath